Kalamb Beach

 Kalamb Beach is a long, isolated beach located in Nala Sopara, near Ahmedabad highway, Nala Sopara, near Nirmal, India.

 Details

 Kalamb beach is located at Nalasopara West near Nirmal Village in Palghar District, Far north suburb of Mumbai.
-Kalamb is the forth beach connected in row after Arnala beach, Navapur beach and Rajodi beach.
+Kalamb is the fourth beach connected in row after Arnala beach, Navapur beach and Rajodi beach.
 The beach is clean, not so crowded.
-This has semi black thick Sand.
+This has semi black thick sand.